alex-gale/GaleMenu/README.md

 ```python
 menu.start()
 ```
-This will start the menu and display it at the point when it is
+This will start the menu and display it at the point when it is run

 ### Example
 ```python